Daculliber/secure_config/README.md

 How it works:
 > You generate an inactive configuration file and activation key that you deliver with the program (or you can
-    set a user-picked password during the generation to not remind the user of the hated Windows keys).
+    set a user-picked password during the generation to not remind the user of the hated proprietary keys).
 > When the user activates the file with the activate() function, the program will automatically make a fingerprint on your system as well as a timestamp.
 > Based on the parameters you set when you generate the file, the program will disable or corrupt